Inside: We turned these beautiful colored baskets into a beautiful DIY Easter basket!

 Now that the twins are getting older, holidays are becoming much more fun.
-In my attempt to create celebrations they will remember and traditions that will last, the idea of crafting a heirloom Easter basket is prefect.
-I love taking time to make holiday pieces that will be able to be used year after year.
+In my attempt to create celebrations they will remember and traditions that will last, the idea of crafting an heirloom Easter basket is perfect.
+I love taking time to make holiday pieces that I can use for years!

-Using craft raffia dyed into several different hues, this beautifully woven basket has been given a festive and personal touch.
+Use craft raffia to dye into several different hues, this beautifully woven basket can be given a festive and personal touch.
 Read on for the full tutorial.

 The Easter basket started out as a pretty, but plain weaved basket.
 I see them often at the thrift stores around town.
-Plain woven baskets can be purchased incredibly cheap at craft stores as well.
+You can purchase plain woven baskets incredibly cheap at craft stores as well.
 If you want to make the entire basket from hand, learn how to weave your own pine-needle and raffia baskets here.
 With a purchased basket, depending on the spacing between your layers you may be able to simply dye the raffia and wrap it with the basket together.
 I had to take mine apart.

 PS.
 Found these amazing raffia woven shoes, next project perhaps!?!